AdWiser

 Lena

-2. Calin Sandici Avatar
+2. Calin Sandici says

 @Lena: Thank you.
 You can see placements with no clicks in your AdWords interface, under Display Network – Placements.
 Over there you can filter by Clicks = 0 and you’ll see some of them.
 Not all, you will still have some / many under “Other domains”, because, as it is mentioned in the interface “Your ad didn’t get a significant number of impressions.
 Your ad received a few impressions, but it didn’t get any clicks.
 Your ad ran on the website within the past 48 hours, so the page hasn’t yet been listed individually.”.
 But you will be able to see some, check those websites and if you think they are not a good fit, you can exclude them.